 Caraway-Buckwheat Galettes with Roasted Cauliflower, Mushrooms & Camembert

 I hear that cauliflower is in.
 I am thrilled to hear this as I have grown to love this creamy white vegetable over the years.
-I always thought it was rather nutritionally blank, I think due to its colour, but I have since learnt that this is very far from the truth (for a more detailed explanation of its nutritional fabulousness, please see here).
+I used to consider it rather nutritionally blank, I think due to its colour, but I have since learnt that this is very far from the truth (for a more detailed explanation of its nutritional fabulousness, please see here).
 Cauliflower is extraordinarily versatile.
 I remain frequently amazed to discover new, creative manipulations of this vegetable.
 To see some of these manipulations, and to marvel at my dedication to all things cauliflower, check out my Pinterest board, dedicated solely to this subject.

 I often use a very interesting website, Food Pairing, to help with matching flavours for a dish.
 This remarkable website paints beautiful graphic patterns of the connections between the chemical aroma compounds (flavours) in a huge variety of ingredients.
 This enables you to experiment, with some confidence, with foods that are not typically paired together, whether because of culture, history or availability, but nevertheless have such flavour profiles in common.
 There are a staggering number of unusual, but complementary, combinations to be found out there and this website makes the task of researching this a delight.